Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 WHERE TO EAT

 Kumai does not have any tourist restaurants: it is all warung (food stall and simple restaurant) dining.
-If you ate not comfortable with that, it might be best to stay at the Rimba Ecolodge or in Pangkalan Bun.
+If you ate uncomfortable with that (and such dining does have its risks), you could self-cater with snacks from the local stores or public market, or you could stay at the Rimba Ecolodge or in Pangkalan Bun.
+As with any traveling experience, it is always best to know a little Indonesian.

 A number of vendors set up shop along the street parallel to the harbor and Jl Gurilaya at night.
 If you cannot find a warung open for breakfast, head to the pasar (market), the western part of second street parallel to the harbor.